imgag/T2T_ONT/doc/publication/01_draft.md

 Near complete 3D-T2T genomes using Nanopore only for 20 individuals.

 ## Introduction

-Short historic development of T2T assembly.
-First complete T2T reference genome published was T2T-CHM13 [nurk_complete_2022],  with latest releases of HPGRC.
-Single method, cost efficient by using the same UL library prep and sequencing for the generation of both High qualitiy initial assembly and to spand long stretches.
-True personalised genome, integrates well with graph based reference genomes.
-Allows

-**Overview assembly method development:**
-Building of reference quality genome assemblies until now made use of a wide variety of sequencing technologies.
-The first complete T2T reference genome CHM13 [nurk_complete_2022] used accurate PacBio Hifi Sequencing together with Ultra Long Nanopore reads for.
-These assemblies were refined using optical genome mapping []

-**Clinical relevance**
+see external markdown doc

 ## Methods

 ### Cohort

 Describe all participants and samples
 In total we analysed the entire genomes of ??? adult individuals from different nationalities.
 Probands were from different European countries as Germany (???), Russia (?), Austria (?), Spain (?), and France (?), but also from countries outside Europe like Chile (?), Mexico (?), South India (?), and East Asia (???).
 Several individuals had known mixed ancestries (like Polish/Croatia/Serbia/Hungary; or German/Austrian, Eastslavic/Mordvine).
 Of the ??? individuals, ??? were females, the other ??? were males.
 Mean age was ?? with the range of ??? to … All probands were individually informed on the aims of the project and signed an agreement to openly share their genome data.
 From all  individuals ??ml EDTA and ??? heparinized blood were taken.

 ### DNA and PBMC preparation

 ### PoreC protocol

 ### Library prep and sequencing

 Describe all Nanopore libraries, sequencing depth etc.

 ### Nanopore-only T2T genome assemblies

 Library types, error correction, verkko assembly, poreC phasing

 ### Benchmarking T2T assembly quality using GiaB HG002

 TODO

 ### Variant detection

 We compare our assembled genomes against the published T2T reference genome T2T-CHM13 [Publication] to find genetic variants.
 For correct variant calling on sex chromosomes we first determined the sex of the sample using a comparison of UL nanopore read coverages on the T2T-CHM13 X and Y chromosomes.
 Reads were mapped with _minimap2_[Publication], coverages were calculated using _mosdepth_ [Publication].
 A X/Y coverage ratio >0.5 results in male else female assignments.
 Fully phased small variants and indels were called with _dipcall_ [Publication], larger structural variants with hapdiff[Publication].
-We used _whatshap stats_[Publication] to generate variant statistics and estimated phasing accuracy using _whatshap compare_ on a subset of variants appearing present in our samples and the genome in a bottle reference set (CHM13v2.0_HG2-T2TQ100-V1.1)[Publication].
+We used _whatshap stats_[Publication] to generate variant statistics and estimated phasing accuracy using _whatshap compare_ on a subset of variants appearing present in our samples and the genome in a bottle reference set (CHM13v2.0_HG2-T2TQ100-V1.1) [Publication].

 Comment Stephan: Detection of variants compared to hg38, SNVs, indels, SVs, MEIs.
 Caspar: What are MEIs?